Frequently Asked Questions

 - When is your Summer Orientation session?
 If you do not currently live close to Chico it makes sense to choose the trip that has dates close to your on-campus orientation.
 However, this is not required and you can sign-up for any trip you’d like assuming there is space available.

 Does WWO replace the Summer Orientation session I have been told I have to attend?

 No. WWO simply supplements the very important information you will learn at you Summer O session.

 Are there pre-trip meetings for WWO trips?

-No. We only require pre-trip meetings for Adventure Outings trips, which are the trips that place for current students during the school year.
+No. We only require pre-trip meetings for Adventure Outings trips, those are the trips that take place during the school year.
 All WWO information will be communicated via email.

 Are scholarships available?